isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-flea-eggs-look-like-on-a-cat/index.md

 layout: post
 ---

-If you are a pet lover, you have to be very keen on identifying [fleas](https://pestpolicy.com/flea-eggs-vs-dandruff/) from them.
-What do [flea](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/) eggs look like on a cat? - Fleas eggs are[very tiny in size](https://entnemdept.ufl. edu/creatures/urban/occas/catflea. htm).
-They are also shiny and visible with human eyes.
+If you are a pet lover, you have to be very keen on identifying [fleas](https://pestpolicy.com/flea-eggs-vs-dandruff/)from them.
+What do [flea](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/)eggs look like on a cat? - Fleas eggs are[very tiny in size](https://entnemdept.ufl.edu/creatures/urban/occas/catflea.htm).They are also shiny and visible with human eyes.
 They are approximately 0.
 019 by 0.

 011 inches which is nearly the size of the salt grain.